Harrison

 Harrison's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Harrison demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Harrison shows excellent health outcomes with low prevalence of common conditions across all ages.

 Frequently Asked Questions - Health